awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-clean-up.md

 1. Choose **Actions**, choose **Delete launch configuration**, and then choose **Yes, Delete**\.

-1. Optionally, delete the application from AWS CodeDeploy\.
+1. Optionally, delete the application from CodeDeploy\.
 This will also delete all associated deployment, deployment group, and revision records\.
-Open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
+Open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.

-1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
+1. Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with CodeDeploy](getting-started-codedeploy.md)\.

    In the navigation pane, expand **Deploy**, and then choose **Applications**\.